VLA-Reasoner: Empowering Vision-Language-Action Models with Reasoning via Online Monte Carlo Tree Search: Experiments

 \paragraph{Results} Experiment results are presented in \Cref{table:real-results}.
 In real-world experiments, our method can significantly improve finetuned VLA models during deployment.
 It averages an improvement of OpenVLA with an absolute gain of 19\%, a relative gain of 86.4\%, as the baseline shows a poor performance of 22\% success rate.
 It can also surprisingly boost $\pi_0\text{-FAST}$ with absolute gain of 10\%, relative gain of 15.6\%.
 Besides the strengths shown in \Cref{subsec:simulation}, we find that injecting a directional future-conditioned feedback to action can improve the awareness of current execution, and thus avoid failure modes.
 As VLAs struggle to succeed in the real world due to environment shifting and the embodiment gap, we analyze a specific case to reveal the short-sighted incremental deviations during real-world deployment, and showcase how our approach mitigates these kinds of deviations without disturbing action execution.

-\paragraph{Case Study} Humans can easily handle those relatively difficult manipulations because we naturally reason over space and time, predicting how each move will change the future.
-The same ability should be built into robotic manipulation so the policy looks ahead, not just the present.
-Without such foresight, policies tend to produce unstable control and suboptimal decisions in fine-grained tasks.
-We examine a representative challenge: \emph{Stack the green cup on the purple cup.}, which requires precise object localization, adaptive grasping, and fine-grained motion planning under visual distraction.
+\paragraph{Case Study} Humans naturally reason over space and time when manipulating objects; the same foresight should be built into robotic policies.
+Without it, policies tend to produce unstable control and suboptimal decisions in fine-grained tasks.
+We examine a representative challenge: \emph{Stack the green cup on the purple cup}, which requires precise object localization, adaptive grasping, and fine-grained motion planning under visual distraction.
 As shown in \Cref{fig:case_study} (top), the baseline $\pi_0-\text{FAST}$ fails to properly align with the target due to the deviations from accumulative immature movement.
 In contrast, \method performs test-time simulation of future possible cases, enabling proactive correction before execution.
-As illustrated in \Cref{fig:case_study} (bottom), the reasoning phase conducted in the world model reflects the most possible future states that may happen via the rewards (annotated on the lower left corner), and the action candidate with highest reward is chosen to inject into the VLA rollout action, the robot adjusts its waypoint mid-trajectory and achieves a more stable, deliberate manipulation.
+As illustrated in \Cref{fig:case_study} (bottom), the reasoning phase conducted in the world model reflects the most possible future states via the value estimates (annotated on the lower left corner), and the action candidate with highest value is chosen to inject into the VLA rollout action, thus the robot adjusts its waypoint mid-trajectory and achieves a more stable, deliberate manipulation.
 This case reveals how \method empowers VLAs with reasoning ability during their deployment.